hmito/esj73web/presentation_en.md

     - Format is MP4 only, with a maximum size of 500MB.
     - Please keep your presentation within the allotted time (oral presentation: 15 minutes) and do not exceed it significantly.
 - **Recording presentation at the conference venue is strictly prohibited in any form**.
 Please record individually either before or after the conference.
-- Uploading and streaming will be conducted on the conference platform “RakuRaku-Conference”.
+- Uploading and streaming will be conducted on the online conference platform “RakuRaku-Conference”.
     - Uploads can be made at any time after 30th Jan.
 2026 on the RakuRaku-Conference.
 There is no deadline for uploads, and replacements can be made at any time.
     - Only conference participants can view the streaming.
 It will be published with settings that prevent downloading.
-    - To make it clear at a glance whether streaming video is available, a marker will be added to the title when a video is uploaded on the conference platform.
+    - To make it clear at a glance whether streaming video is available, a marker will be added to the title when a video is uploaded on the online conference platform.
 - Presenters shall bear full responsibility for any consequences arising from the content of their videos.
     - Online video streaming constitutes public transmission under copyright law.
 Please take care to avoid copyright violations and defamation issues.
     - When citing published works, always clearly indicate the source.
 If your presentation includes works owned by others, you must obtain permission from the copyright holder for streaming.